mind game

 Featured Photo: Quota Rules | © Selver Učanbarlić on Pixabay

-Recently there have been calls again to finally ensure equality in our parliaments and to drastically increase the proportion of women to 50%.
-The justification for this demand is the fact that in our society about 50% are women.
+Recently there have been renewed calls to finally ensure equal rights in our parliaments and to drastically increase the proportion of women to 50%.
+The justification for this demand is the fact that around 50% of our society is female.

 I am convinced that you cannot achieve changes of any kind with quotas alone, but play the whole thing through mentally, from the grassroots of our society to our parliaments and governments.
 First of all, however, it should be noted that I generally consider quotas in democratic processes to be absolutely undemocratic, since they completely thwart the demanded free decision of the citizen.